civam-mt/CIVAM/README.md

 A Django website serving as a virtual archive and museum showcasing Crow Indian cultural items.

+The Django project is located in the django_project folder.
+This is the folder that all python commands below should be run in.

 ## Project Setup
 ### Install Required Programs for Django: Python and Postgresql
 Run `sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib`